University of Melbourne: Affiliated colleges

 Most of the university's residential colleges also admit students from RMIT University and Monash University, Parkville campus, with selected colleges also accepting students from the Australian Catholic University and Victoria University.

-Graduate House (1972–) is a residential college for graduates located in Parkville's graduate precinct, which began its affiliation with the university in 1972.
+Graduate House (since 1972) is a residential college for graduates located in Parkville's graduate precinct, which began its affiliation with the university in 1972.
 Whitley College (1965–2017) was a former college of the university, though it was sold to a redeveloper in 2016.
 Ridley College (1965–2005) was an affiliated residential college of the University of Melbourne and was the first college of the university to be co-residential for men and women.

 Halls of residence

 There are six University of Melbourne halls of residence owned by the university, five of them International House, Wilam Hall (formerly Medley Hall), Little Hall, Lisa Bellear House and The Lofts providing living and other facilities to students of any course, and one (W.T.
-Kendall Hall), which is associated with Veterinary Science, providing accommodation for students who are required to do some of their training at a University outstation.
+Kendall Hall), which is associated with Veterinary Science, providing accommodation for students who are required to do some of their training at a university outstation.